Mexico City has some wonderful hotel choices. I recommend:

 There are a number of new boutique hotels that have recently opened in Roma and Roma Nte.
 I checked out some of the new ones on my last trip and was very, very impressed.
 I highly recommend that you try:

 La Valise Hotel: At Tonala 53 in Roma Nte., this is a small three room hotel that is beautifully decorated.
 The rooms are also very lovely.
-They are also in Tulum and are in process of opening a second location in San Miguel de Allende.
+They are also in Tulum and are in process of opening a third location in San Miguel de Allende.
 It is in a great location in one of the hottest areas of town.

 Nima Local House Hotel: At Colima #236 in Roma, this is a really stunning four-room boutique hotel with beautifully designed rooms.
 Breakfast is included.
 I was very impressed with both the design and the helpful staff.

 Casa Goliana: Another great Roma Nte. find is the Casa Goliana, a luxury B&B at Guanajuato 199.
 Located in a restored home, there are eight beautifully decorated rooms that vary in size and price.
 There is a lovely breakfast room and outside patio in the back.
 The rates are very reasonable.
 They also have a second location in the San Angel neighborhood.
 I will definitely stay there on my next trip to the city.
 The staff was most helpful as well.

-Hotel Boutique Villa Condesa: Located at Colima #428 Col. Roma, this is a very lovely, small boutique property.
+Hotel Villa Condesa: Located at Colima #428 Col. Roma, this is a very lovely, small boutique property.
 It has lovely common areas and patio seating for breakfast.

 For more traditional stays, I recommend:

 The Four Seasons, where I have stayed twice, is formal and lovely and has a beautiful courtyard.
 It, however, looks like any Four Seasons.
 The Presidente Polanco, an Inter Continental hotel, is also a good, well-located property.
 It does have a branch of the famous French Restaurant, Au Pied de Cochon, which is very French and offers great French classics.